GrailFinder/gf-lt/docs/auto-issue-solver.md

 - **Mission tools advertised to LLM**: `MissionBaseTools` in `tools/mission_tools.go` defines proper typed tools for `move_issue`, `create_issue`, `create_pr`, `pm_consult`, and `add_issue_comment`.
 These are appended to the API request's `tools` array in `llm.go` whenever `MissionToolsEnabled` is true.

 ### Known Issues
-- **Double move deletes issue file**: `createPRTool()` moves the issue to `review/` status during PR creation.
-Then `missionComplete()` also calls `MoveToStatus(review)`, causing the file to be deleted (move reads then removes oldPath, which is the same as newPath).
-Fix: `createPRTool` should not move the issue itself; let `missionComplete` handle it.
+- **Branch name may show `unknown`**: If the issue JSON has no `branch_name` set and git detection fails (e.g., not a git repo), the PR file will show `unknown`.
+Fixed for most cases by auto-detecting from git and persisting back to the issue struct.
-- **Branch name shows `unknown` in PR file**: `createPRTool` reads `currentMission.Issue.BranchName` which is empty because the LLM creates a git branch but never updates the issue JSON.
-Fix: auto-detect the current git branch when `BranchName` is empty.
+- **Duplicate acceptance criteria in PR file**: The LLM sometimes includes acceptance criteria in the PR body it passes to `create_pr`, and the tool also appends them from the issue JSON.
+The tool skips appending if the body already contains "acceptance criteria" text, but the LLM may phrase it differently.
-- **Duplicate acceptance criteria in PR file**: The LLM includes acceptance criteria in the PR body it passes to `create_pr`, and `createPRTool` also appends them from the issue JSON.
-Fix: only include AC from the issue when the LLM's body doesn't already contain them.
+- **LLM may call `move_issue status=review` after `create_pr`**: `missionComplete()` also moves to review, which previously caused a double-move and file deletion.
+Fixed by guarding `os.Remove` in `moveToStatus` to skip when `oldPath == newPath`.

 ## User Interaction During Mission